Niladitya-coder/AI-Caption-Generator/README.md

 ## 🌟 Features
 - Generate captions based on user-provided keywords.
-- Upload an image to generate context-based captions.
 - Responsive and stylish UI with animations.
 - Easy-to-use interface with real-time caption generation.